Ensure Critical Keyword Coverage

 We imported all of the words from the various lists into DataPrizm tagging them with the associated list.?
 We then did a search with the criteria to include each of the list and the following was the outcomes.?
 But first a few assumptions from the client

-3. That there was collaboration between PPC agency and SEO Agency for co-optimizaiton and trying to optimize for high cost keywords
+- There was collaboration between PPC agency and SEO Agency for co-optimization and trying to optimize for high-cost keywords

 The Import Results